Cheapest Car Insurance by State: 2026 Comparison

 Car insurance costs vary dramatically depending on where you live.
 A driver in Michigan might pay three times what a driver in Maine pays for identical coverage — same age, same car, same driving record.
 This state-by-state comparison shows you exactly how much car insurance costs in every state, why prices differ so much, and what you can do to find the cheapest rates in your area.

-The national average annual cost for full-coverage car insurance is approximately $1,935.
-However, as you'll see in the comprehensive table below, state averages range from under $1,200 in the cheapest states to over $3,000 in the most expensive.
+The national average annual cost for full-coverage car insurance is approximately $1,935 in 2026.
+However, as you'll see in the comprehensive tables below, state averages range from under $1,200 in the cheapest states to over $3,000 in the most expensive.
+Understanding these disparities — and the factors that drive them — puts you in a better position to find the best rate regardless of where you live.

 Complete State Rankings: Cheapest to Most Expensive